crate/crate/blackbox/docs/admin/ssl.rst

 .. _psql documentation: https://www.postgresql.org/docs/current/static/app-psql.html

-Setting up a Keystore/Truststore With a Certificate Chain
+Setting up a keystore/truststore with a certificate chain
 =========================================================

 In case you need to setup a Keystore or a Trustore, here are the commands